-Thirdly, the covert recordings of 2 experts were relevant to the claimant’s account of her pre-accident history, the progression of her symptoms and whether the Waddell sign from axial loading was correctly reported as positive.
+Thirdly, the covert recordings of two experts were relevant to the claimant's account of her pre-accident history, the progression of her symptoms and whether the Waddell sign from axial loading was correctly reported as positive.

-The other factor to consider was whether the effect of admitting recordings of examinations by the defendant’s but not the claimant’s experts created an uneven playing field.
+The other factor to consider was whether the effect of admitting recordings of examinations by the defendant's but not the claimant's experts created an uneven playing field.
 The Master was not persuaded.
 He accepted her explanation as plausible that her motivation was to protect her interests in the light of her vulnerabilities and frailties (themselves a result of the accident).
-It was understandable that her concerns applied with particular force to the defendant’s experts rather than her own.
-Further no queries had been raised about the examinations of her own experts which a recording might resolve.
+It was understandable that her concerns applied with particular force to the defendant's experts rather than her own.
+Furthermore, no queries had been raised about the examinations of her own experts, which a recording might resolve.

-The Master therefore took the view that the balance favoured admitting the recordings.
+The Master, therefore, took the view that the balance favoured admitting the recordings.

 The issue in this application was whether the recordings should be admitted as evidence.
 There was no assessment of their probative value, which was a matter to be determined at trial by the trial judge.

-__________________________ Samantha Mustard v (1) Jamie Flower (2) Stephen Flower (3) Direct Line Insurance EWHC 2623 (QB)
+Samantha Mustard v (1) Jamie Flower (2) Stephen Flower (3) Direct Line Insurance EWHC 2623 (QB)

 'Guidelines for the recording of Neuropsychological Assessments'